ZopRATec/zopra.core/docs/getting_started.md

 \image html show_entry.png

 The heading says "Point 1".
-It is using the table�s label together with the entry�s label (which is the autoid as long as you didn�t overwrite the "getLabelString"-method).
+It is using the table's label together with the entry's label (which is the autoid as long as you didn't overwrite the "getLabelString"-method).
 You can see that the different types of attributes are rendered differently.
 Strings will be shown on single lines while memo-attributes are displayed as blocks of text.
 Singlelists look like normal strings and multilists will be displayed as a list of values.
 Push the edit-Button at the bottom of the page to get to the edit display.

 \image html edit_entry.png